stephenmbelenga/worldwise-react-app/README.md

 - This project uses CSS modules for component styles in `src/components` and `src/pages`.
 - City data is stored in `data/cities.json` — you can extend or replace it with your own dataset.

-If you'd like, I can also:

-- Add a quick demo screenshot or GIF.
-- Add CI instructions or a GitHub Pages/Vercel deployment guide.

 ---

 Created for learning and demo purposes.